 Succulents—and cute DIY succulent projects—are still super trendy and for good reason.
 Take a look at this list of DIY succulent projects to get inspired for your next crafting session just in time for spring and summer.

 My tutorial for this succulent wreath will allow you to create a gorgeous wreath that really makes a statement!
-You don't even need a green thumb, all of the succulents you see in the wreath are faux!
+You don't even need a green thumb, all of the succulents you see in this gorgeous wreath are faux.

-My DIY rustic succulent centerpiece is a beautiful and low maintenance project that you can make in just 30 minutes.
-The centerpiece will give your outdoor living space a touch of elegance in no time.
+My DIY rustic succulent centerpiece is a beautiful and low-maintenance project that you can make in just 30 minutes.
+This can be done with any wood - a succulent driftwood planter would be gorgeous!
+It's a unique centerpiece that will give your outdoor living space a touch of elegance in no time.

 DIY Succulent Projects

-Easy Succulent Wall Planter from Houseful of Handmade: Use the printable template and foam board to create your own easy succulent wall planter.
-It'll be a fun and fresh addition to your front door, and since it uses faux succulents, there's no care or maintenance required.
+Easy Succulent Wall Planter from Houseful of Handmade: Jump over to check out the step by step tutorial.
+You can use the printable template and foam board to create your own easy succulent wall planter.
+It'll be a fun and fresh addition to your front door, and since it uses artificial succulents, there's no care or maintenance required.